reginapramesti/style-transfer-deep-learning/README.md

 Install pip if you haven't already, as we will be using pip to install the Python libraries.
 To check whether or not you have pip
 `pip --version` or `pip3 --version`.

-Install keras, numpy and scipy using pip
+Install numpy and scipy using `pip` or `pip3`

 `pip install numpy`

 `pip install scipy`

+Install Keras with TensorFlow backend:

+1. Install tensorflow

+`pip install tensorflow`

+then

 `pip install keras`